-To enhance student engagement and interaction, the department of Physics hold a wide range of events associated with the undergraduate/postgraduate student journey including, Welcome Week, Study Tour, Physics events and Graduation celebration events.
+To enhance student engagement and interaction, the Department of Physics holds a wide range of events associated with the undergraduate/postgraduate student journey including, Welcome Week, Study Tour, Physics events and Graduation celebration events.
 Physics students are encouraged to participate in Physics conferences and professional events to build up their knowledge of the science community and enhance their professional development.
 Students can also take part in:

 - the department’s Physical Sciences Colloquia, a popular series of talks given by internal and external experts on relevant and current topics

-- the student-run Physics Societies, which organize talks with renowned physicist, practical demonstrations and social events
+- the student-run Physics Societies, which organize talks with a renowned physicist, practical demonstrations and social events

-To ensure the student voice is heard and appropriate feedback obtained, department hold informal meetings with the Undergraduate and Postgraduate representatives who are elected across all years.
-Student reps facilitates communications between faculty members and students.
+To ensure the student's voice is heard and appropriate feedback obtained, the department holds informal meetings with the Undergraduate and Postgraduate representatives who are elected across all years.
+Student reps facilitate communications between faculty members and students.
 Student feedback is also provided via student surveys and we encourage students to take part in these when they are invited to do so.